-The vesting, exercise or settlement of awards may be subject to achievement of specified objective performance goals based on one or more business criteria set forth in the Restated Plan.
+The vesting, exercise or settlement of awards may be subject to achievement of specified objective or subjective performance goals based on one or more business criteria set forth in the Restated Plan.
 The Administrator may use one or more of the following criteria, which may be applied to a participant, a business unit or to us and our affiliates, in establishing performance goals for such performance awards:

 - revenues;

 - earnings before all or any of interest expense, taxes, depreciation and/or amortization;

 - funds from operations;

 - funds from operations per share;

 - · operating income;

 - operating income per share;

 - pre-tax or after-tax income;

-- net cash provided by operating activities;
+- · net cash provided by operating activities;

 - cash available for distribution;

 - cash available for distribution per share;

-- · working capital and components thereof;
+- working capital and components thereof;

 - sales (net or gross) measured by product line, territory, customer or customers or other category;

 - return on equity or average stockholders' equity;

 - return on assets;

 - return on capital;

 - enterprise value or economic value added;

 - share price performance;

 - improvements in our attainment of expense levels;

 - implementation or completion of critical projects;

 - improvement in cash-flow (before or after tax);

 - net earnings;

-- · earnings per share;
+- earnings per share;

 - earnings from continuing operations;

 - net worth;

-- · credit rating;
+- credit rating;

 - levels of expense, cost or liability by category, operating unit or any other delineation;

 - any increase or decrease of one or more of the foregoing over a specified period; or

 - the occurrence of a Change in Control (as defined in the Restated Plan).

 The Administrator may provide in any performance award for the inclusion or exclusion of the effect on reported financial results of any of the following events or occurrences: asset write-downs; litigation or claim judgments or settlements; changes in tax laws, accounting principles or other laws or provisions; reorganization or restructuring programs, including share repurchasing programs; acquisitions or divestitures; foreign currency exchange translation gains or losses; any loss from a discontinued operation as described in Accounting Standards Codification Topic 360; goodwill impairment charges; revenue or earnings attributable to a minority ownership in another entity; any amounts accrued by us or any subsidiary pursuant to management bonus plans or cash profit sharing plans and related employer payroll taxes for the fiscal year; any discretionary or matching contributions made to a savings and deferred profit-sharing plan or deferred compensation plan for the fiscal year; interest, expenses, taxes, depreciation and depletion, amortization and accretion charges; and gains and losses that are treated as extraordinary items under Accounting Standards Codification Topic 225.
 The level or levels of performance specified with respect to a performance goal may be established in absolute terms, as objectives relative to performance in prior periods, as an objective compared to the performance of one or more comparable companies or an index covering multiple companies on a per share basis, against our performance as a whole or against particular of our entities, segments, operating units or products, on a pre-tax or after-tax basis, in tandem with any other performance goal, or otherwise as the Administrator may determine.
-Performance awards granted to eligible persons who the Administrator deems to be "covered employees" under Section 162(m) of the Code will be administered in accordance with the rules and regulations issued under Section 162(m).
-The Administrator may also impose individual performance criteria on the awards, which, if required for compliance with Section 162(m) of the Code, will be approved by our stockholders.